In letter to Kejriwal, Delhi lieutenant governor blames AAP government for water shortage in capital

 The lieutenant governor said that by linking the inadequate supply of water to the incident, Atishi had indicted her own government.
 “Her note indeed is a prima facie admission of guilt, inaction and inefficiency over the past almost 10 years,” Saxena said in his letter to Kejriwal.

 “[Atishi] has yet again targeted the Chief Secretary, Chief Executive Officer of DJB, officers of Finance and Urban Development Department,” Saxena said.
-“It has almost now become habitual on part of your Ministers to blame officers for their own failures, be it in the field of health, hospitals, sanitation, education or water supply.”
+“It has almost now become habitual on part of your ministers to blame officers for their own failures, be it in the field of health, hospitals, sanitation, education or water supply.”

-Atishi’s letter to Saxena, however, clarified that the chief executive officer of the Delhi Jal Board had refused to share any information with her on the water supply situation in the national capital, citing the Model Code of Conduct ahead of the polls.
+Atishi’s letter to Saxena, however, clarified that the chief executive officer of the Delhi Jal Board had refused to share any information with her on the water supply situation in the national capital, citing the Model Code of Conduct ahead of the Lok Sabha elections.

-The Model Code of Conduct is a set of rules issued by the Election Commission that political parties, candidates and governments have to follow in the run-up to an election.
+The Model Code of Conduct is a set of rules issued by the Election Commission that political parties, candidates and governments have to follow during the election campaign period.

 Atishi’s letter also alleged a conspiracy to impede funding for the Delhi Jal Board in the financial year 2023-’24.